VMware & NVIDIA bolster GPU services for high-performance computing

 Once these services become available, businesses will be able to leverage an enterprise-grade hybrid cloud platform to accelerate application modernisation.

-They will also be able to unify deployment, migration and operations across a consistent VMware infrastructure from data centre to the AWS cloud in support of most compute-intensive workloads, including AI, machine learning and data analytics.
+They will also be able to unify deployment, migration and operations across a consistent VMware infrastructure from data center to the AWS cloud in support of most compute-intensive workloads, including AI, machine learning and data analytics.

 - Seamless portability: Customers will be able to move workloads powered by NVIDIA vComputeServer software and GPUs with a single click of a button, and no downtime, using VMware HCX.
 This will give customers more choice and flexibility to execute training and inference in the cloud or on-premises.